breogann/Final-project.Neural-network-tells-accents-apart/README.md

   <img width="1000" height="300" src="https://github.com/breogann/-neural-network-to-tell-accents-apart/blob/master/Images/cover.png" alt="What's my accent?">
 </p>

-# Accent recogntion 🇪🇸 🇺🇸
+# Neural network tells accents apart 🇪🇸 🇺🇸

+Deep learning trained API that discriminates English native speakers and non-native speakers of English.
+The users records themselves and upload an audio file.
+The API returns the category of the speaker and how close it is to that accent.
+Adjustable to any other language if data is provided.

-This API aims to evaluate whether someone is a native speaker of English or Spanish through accent detection.
-With over 450 recordings for each accent, a deep learning model was trained so it could discriminate between them.
+With over 450 recordings for each accent, a deep learning model (Convolutional Neural Networks)was trained so it could discriminate between them.

 At the moment the API can be executed locally.

-This app was programed in Python, using (CNN) Convolutional Neural Networks 🤖from Keras.

 ## Data 📊 ##
 ### /ˈdeɪtə/ ###